microsoft/PowerApps-TestEngine/docs/PowerFX/README.md

 5. Use nouns at the end of function names to indicate what the function operates on.

 By following these naming standards, your Power Fx code will be easier to read and maintain, and other developers will be able to understand your code more easily.

+### Use Namespaces

+Namespaces should be used for Power Fx functions in the Power Apps Test Engine for several reasons.
+First, using namespaces ensures that there is no clash with built-in functions, which can cause confusion and errors.
+By using namespaces, Power Fx functions can be organized and grouped together in a clear and concise manner.

+Additionally, namespaces make it clear that these Power Fx functions belong to the Test Engine, and are not part of the larger Power Apps ecosystem.
+This helps to avoid confusion and ensures that the functions are used appropriately within the context of the Test Engine.

+Overall, using namespaces for Power Fx functions in the Power Apps Test Engine is a best practice that helps to ensure clarity, organization, and consistency in the testing process.

 ### Using Descriptive Names